MSTecs/Azure-DevDays/Module 2/Lab-2.md

     + adminPassword: Pa55word234234
     + dnsNameForPublicIP: any valid, unique name consisting of lowercase letters and digits
 ```
-3. Wait for the deployment to complete.
+3. Wait for the deployment to be completed.

 ## Exercise 2: Deploying containers to Azure VMs
-###Task 1: Connect to an Azure VM running Docker
+##Task 1: Connect to an Azure VM running Docker
 1. In the Azure portal, in the Cloud Shell pane, identify the fully qualified domain name, again, please change the XXXXXX with the number generated for your lab.
 ```
 FQDN=$(az vm show --resource-group Module-02-XXXXX --name myDockerVM --show-details --query [fqdns] --output tsv)